radiac/django-yarr/README.rst

 ========

 * Import list of feeds from a Google Reader takeaway
-* View all, just unread or saved items, in list or expanded layout
+* View all, by feed, just unread or saved items
+* List or expanded layout
 * Mark items as read or saved
 * Infinite scrolling, with keyboard support and automatic mark as read
 * Support for multiple users
-* Manage subscriptions through admin site
+* Manage subscriptions through user views or admin site
 * No social nonsense